-In order to create suitable images for DNN training, we converted the z-stacks (.nd2 files) acquired by Nikon Ni-E Eclipse microscope to single-image .tiff images of 1608 pixels by 1608 pixels using the Nikon Advanced Research software package.
+In order to create suitable images for DNN training, we converted the z-stacks .nd2 files acquired by Nikon Ni-E Eclipse microscope to single-image .tiff images of 1608 pixels by 1608 pixels using the Nikon Advanced Research software package.
 It is assumed that the microscopy software rotates and horizontally flips the mica images before exporting to .tiff files.
 Subsequently, we converted these images to "smaller" .jpg format using freeware Fiji (Schindelin et al., 2012).
 In Fiji we converted the .tiff images to .jpg using no compression, resulting in 1608px on 1608px images (2.59 MP).
 We then also implemented a 0.5 factor compression which resulted in smaller 804px on 804px .jpg images (0.64 MP).
-The training dataset consisted of images that were in focus and slightly out of focus.